rekhaDevs/samagragovernance.in/src/pages/joinus/index.md

 title: Join Us
 infoText1: Join Us
 infoText2: >-
-  To know more details of each step, please hover over the icons.
+  To know more details about each step, please hover over the icons.
 The entire recruitment process can take between 4 to 6 weeks from the date of application.
 verticalImage: /img/recruitment-diagram_vf.jpg